menu

 Overview

 Andes is a tiny town located in the state of New York.
 With a population of 189 people and just one neighborhood, Andes is the 967th largest community in New York.
-Much of the housing stock in Andes was built prior to World War II, making it one of the older and more historic towns in the country.
+Andes has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Andes is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Andes isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Andes are a mix of both white- and blue-collar jobs.
 Overall, Andes is a town of managers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Andes who work in office and administrative support (21.57%), management occupations (19.61%), and law enforcement and fire fighting (13.73%).

 Telecommuters are a relatively large percentage of the workforce: 23.53% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.